 Follow the links below to find out more about our research interests, areas of supervision and latest publications.

-- Dr Rachel Wilcock (eyewitness identification, interviewing witnesses, vulnerable witnesses)
+- Dr Rachel Wilcock (eyewitness identification, interviewing witnesses, child/vulnerable witnesses)

 - Dr Sarah Bayless (intoxicated witnesses)